Greenfin17/sports-roster/README.md

 - The user can view all the players in their roster.
 - The user can update and delete the players in their roster.
 - The user is authenticated with Google and can view their own roster only.
-- The user can choose themeing by showing the team logo from any of the 32 NFL football teams.
+- The user can choose theming by showing the team logo from any of the 32 NFL football teams.

 ## Screenshot
 ![TeamRoster](https://user-images.githubusercontent.com/51683901/117528900-1fe72b00-af9a-11eb-9613-2fb4b47c261e.png)